huyouare/DocuTune/README.md

 ## Why use this?

-You: have a corpus of documents to finetune on
+* You: I have a corpus of documents to finetune on.
-OpenAI: I only take prompt-completion pairs
+* OpenAI: Sorry.
+I only take prompt-completion pairs.

 ## Features
 [x] Chunking